 Byron made his BBC Proms solo debut in 2012 performing Berio’s virtuosic masterpiece Sequenza V at the Royal Albert Hall.
 Other solo performances have included a Purcell Room debut in 1994 and the British premieres of Gyorgy Ranki's Tales of Father Goose and Marco Stroppa's From Needles Eye, the world premiere of Dai Fujikura K's Ocean as well as concertos by Jacob, David, Grondahl and Bourgeois.

 Byron first recorded Mahler’s Symphony no 3 with the European Community Youth Orchestra and Vladimir Ashkenazy and has since recorded it twice with the Philharmonia under Ben Zander and Lorin Maazel.
-He has also performed with all the London orchestras and played under the baton of many of the world’s finest conductors including Abbado, Bernstein, Blomstedt, Boulez, Sir Colin Davis, Dudamel, Gergiev, Haitink, Harnoncourt, Maazel, Mehta, Muti, Rattle, Salonen, Svetlanov and many others.
+He has also performed with all the London orchestras and played under the baton of many of the world’s finest conductors including Abbado, Bernstein, Blomstedt, Boulez, Sir Colin Davis, Dudamel, Gergiev, the late Haitink, Harnoncourt, Maazel, Mehta, Muti, Rattle, Salonen, Svetlanov and many others.
 He can also be heard on the soundtrack of over one hundred films including Gladiator, Lord of the Rings, Pirates of the Caribbean - At World's End, Wallace and Grommit Curse of the Were-Rabbit and the Harry Potter series.

 Byron was invited to perform at the International Trombone Festival in Helsinki 2002 and Birmingham 2006 and has judged the ITA competitions on several occasions.
 He has given masterclasses in Asia (Japan, Singapore and China), Europe (UK, Portugal, Spain and Switzerland) and South America (Peru).
 He directed the RCM Trombone Ensemble to runner up in the 2015 ITA Remington competition.